Peterpiotr/siguren-documentation/docs/source/glossary.rst

       if any and the hoisting installation electrical cabinet.

    Drive, controller
       The motor controller that drives the Servo-motor.
-When control cabinet manages many MotoSuiveur®s, each servo-motor is driven by its own drive.
+When MS Control Cabinet manages many MotoSuiveur®s, each servo-motor is driven by its own drive.

    Recovery Motor Drive
       The recovery motor controller that drives the recovery motor.
-When control cabinet manages many MotoSuiveur®s, each recovery motor is driven by its own drive.
+When MS Control Cabinet manages many MotoSuiveur®s, each recovery motor is driven by its own drive.

    Normal mode